YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A beach or pool day is a higher-risk environment because sunscreen is only one part of the exposure.
 The scalp may face heat, sweating, saltwater, chlorine, wind, sand, towel friction, and social pressure to stay outside longer than planned.

-The page on the beach after a hair transplant explains why I separate a short shaded walk from a real beach day.
-A beach day is not just sunlight.
+I separate a short shaded walk from a real beach day.
+Going to the beach after a hair transplant is not just sunlight.
 It is repeated small irritations added together.

 Swimming also needs more time.
 If you are thinking about pool or sea exposure, read the timing for swimming after a hair transplant.
 Sunscreen does not make chlorine, saltwater, wet towels, or swim caps safe for a healing scalp.